-PGB - ZIP Diamond Project, Northwest Territories (wholly-owned)
+ZIP Diamond Property, Northwest Territories (wholly-owned)

-The 100% owned PGB - ZIP diamond project encompasses 10,783 hectares as part of the PGB - base metal and gold project.
+The 100% owned ZIP diamond property encompasses 13 leases and 4 mineral claims totaling 11,215 hectares and is included in the CH Project.
 Previous exploration campaigns by the Company have returned esker and till samples results of up to 250 and 100 kimberlitic indicator mineral grains per sample, respectively.
 The presence of preserved kelyphitic rims on some garnets is suggestive of a low transport distance indicating a proximal source.
 This in conjunction with diamond inclusion chemistry bolsters the potential for the ZIP property to host a new diamondiferous kimberlite field.

-The compelling kimberlitic indicator mineral results are complimented by a low-level helicopter Resolve[TM] airborne magnetic and electromagnetic survey over the ZIP property.
+The compelling kimberlitic indicator mineral results are complimented by a low-level helicopter ResolveTM airborne magnetic and electromagnetic survey over the ZIP property.
 This airborne geophysical data, collected in an earlier program, is very high resolution at 50-meter flight line spacing and an average sensor height of 20 meters.

-During the summer, the Company conducted field work on its PGB - ZIP diamond project.
+During the summer of 2019, the Company conducted field work on its ZIP diamond property.
 The field work was a collaborative effort between GGL and the Northwest Territories Geological Survey ("NTGS").
 The program was fully funded by the NTGS's Slave Geological Province Exploration Development Initiative ("SGPEDI") which is chiefly funded by the Canadian Northern Economic Development Agency's Strategic Investments in Northern Economic Development ("SINED") program with GGL providing support and a base of operations at its all season ZIP camp which has an active Class 'A' land use permit.
-The NTGS sponsored work at ZIP included the collection of 115 esker and till samples which are planned to be processed for kimberlitic indicator minerals, base metals indicator minerals, gold grains, ICP, grain size distribution and clast characterization.
+The NTGS sponsored work at ZIP included the collection of 115 esker and till samples which are being processed for kimberlitic indicator minerals, base metals indicator minerals, gold grains, ICP, grain size distribution and clast characterization.